Personal finance is a system.

 Beneficiary designations, wills, and the financial steps families skip until it's too late.
 Legacy planning isn't just for the wealthy.

-- → What Is Estate Planning and Why It Matters
+- → What Is Power of Attorney and Why You Need It

 The DIME Calculator